Tommy Asher

 Thomas Asher (21 December 1936 – 11 March 2017) was an English footballer who played in the Football League for Notts County.
-He also played for Peterborough United, Illkeston Town, Ransome & Marles, Grantham Town, Eastwood Town and Keyworth United.
-During his youth, Tommy represented England Schoolboys and played alongside Manchester United's Duncan Edwards.
+He also played for Peterborough United, Ilkeston Town, Ransome & Marles, Grantham Town, Eastwood Town, and Keyworth United.
+Tommy represented England Schoolboys during his youth and played alongside Manchester United's Duncan Edwards.

 Early life

-Asher was born on the 21st of December 1936 and was raised in Dunscroft in Yorkshire.
+Asher was born on 21 December 1936 and was raised in Dunscroft, Yorkshire.

 Youth career

 Doncaster Schoolboys

 As a young boy, Asher rose to prominence thanks to his performances with Doncaster Schoolboys.
 After impressing the England coaches with his ability, he was called up to play for his country at Schoolboy level.
 He went on to play three times at this level.

 Wolverhampton Wanderers

 When Asher was in his mid-teens, he was approached by top clubs.
-He was contemplating between Manchester United and Wolverhampton Wanderers.
-At this time, Sir Matt Busby visited Asher's home in Dunscroft in an attempt to influence his choice.
+He was contemplating Manchester United and Wolverhampton Wanderers.
+At this time, Sir Matt Busby visited Asher's home in Dunscroft to influence his choice.
 At the time, Wolves were the more successful team.
-This managed to turned Asher's head.
+This managed to turn Asher's head.
 He signed for the club's youth team.
 He was a key figure in the 1954 team that reached the final of the FA Youth Cup against Manchester United.
 However, he could not play due to an injury.
-He scored twice in the cup run, against Derby County and Spalding United.
+He scored twice in the cup run against Derby County and Spalding United.
 He was instrumental in helping the Wolves youth team win the Birmingham and District League title in the same season.